Adult/Child: Style and production

-The opening track, "Life Is for the Living", begins with the lines "Life is for the living / Don't sit around on your ass smoking grass / That stuff went out a long time ago".
+The opening track, "Life Is for the Living", begins with the lines "Life is for the living / Don't sit around on your ass smoking grass / That stuff went out a long time ago!".
 Frank Sinatra is directly referenced in the lyrics of "It's Over Now", a song that, alongside "Still I Dream of It", was reportedly intended to be recorded by a singer such as Sinatra.

-Adult/Child was mixed and assembled on June 27, 1977, just days after the cancellation of a planned European summer tour by the group, which would have saw them performing songs from Adult/Child.
-Other tracks that the band recorded during these sessions was "New England Waltz" and a cover of the Spencer Davis Group's 1966 hit "Gimme Some Lovin'".
+Adult/Child was mixed and assembled on June 27, 1977, just days after the cancellation of a planned European summer tour by the group, on which it would have performed songs from Adult/Child.
+Other tracks the band recorded during these sessions were "New England Waltz" and a cover of the Spencer Davis Group's 1966 hit "Gimme Some Lovin'".

 Cancellation

 Adult/Child was widely publicized as the Beach Boys' next release and planned for issue in September 1977.
 Dennis told a reporter, "[It is the] strangest album I've ever heard.
 [Brian]'s vocals are the best I've ever heard him.
 I'm elated with the new album, it's really gonna be a surprise.
 I don't know where it's coming from, but it's positive, again."
-Asked if the album was a "contract pay-off", Carl responded, "Naah, Brian's writing great songs, more grandiose than Love You with more players."
+Asked whether the album was a "contract pay-off", Carl replied, "Naah, Brian's writing great songs, more grandiose than Love You with more players."

-Badman speculated that the album may have been shelved because the group wanted to save the material for a later album, or because the release was vetoed by Warner–Reprise or Wilson's bandmates.
-Brian's 2016 memoir supports that his bandmates and Warner Bros. did not feel confident about the album.
-However, according to Dave Berson, an executive at Warner Bros., the band's record contract did not include a proviso stating that Warner could reject albums.
+Badman speculated that the album might have been shelved because the group wanted to save the material for a later album or because it was vetoed by Warner–Reprise or Wilson's bandmates.
+Brian's 2016 memoir says his bandmates and Warner did not feel confident about the album.
+But according to Dave Berson, an executive at Warner, the band's record contract did not include a proviso that Warner could reject albums.

-Biographer Peter Ames Carlin, who is more certain in his explanation for the album's non-release, says that, following the commercial failure of Love You, Wilson's bandmates—particularly Mike Love and Al Jardine—"told Brian that his new songs were too weird, too out there, to appeal to the mass market [...]
+Biographer Peter Ames Carlin, who is more certain in his explanation for the album's non-release, says that, after the commercial failure of Love You, Wilson's bandmates—particularly Mike Love and Al Jardine—"told Brian that his new songs were too weird, too out there, to appeal to the mass market [...]
 From now on they would record and release music that fans wanted to hear—and because they were the ones up in the front lines onstage every night, they would be the ones to judge what would appeal."

 Availability

-Some of the unreleased songs on Adult/Child later saw individual release on subsequent Beach Boys albums and compilations.
+Some of the unreleased songs on Adult/Child later were released on subsequent Beach Boys albums and compilations.